 March 2 and 23 - Preschoolers bring the desserts for the Fish Fry

 ~For weather related closings and delays, we will follow Oak Hills Local School District.

 ~Show your school spirit and wear you "Little Gators" t-shirt every Thursday or Friday.
 Still need to order a shirt, check the Gator Gazette or contact Kathy Hicks at email@example.com

-Focus on ART
+Focus on the LIBRARY AREA